|2||Shah Alam, Selangor|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Melaka air is currently 2.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Melaka is currently 5.9 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|